What if my landlord wants to evict me for disturbing others?

 The law says you can be evicted for “substantial” interference with the “reasonable” enjoyment of other tenants or your landlord.

-This means the Board should not evict someone for minor annoyances, or for noise related to reasonable everyday living.
+This means the LTB should not evict someone for minor annoyances, or for noise related to reasonable everyday living.

 Did it happen more than a few times?

 You can argue that you should not be evicted if the complaint is about something that happened only once or twice – for example, having a loud party one time.
 But, if a tenant regularly has loud parties, this could be “substantial interference”.